jayabaldwin/timed-code-quiz/README.md

 ## Overview
- Overall, this experienced proved very difficult but I really got into a roll towards the end of it.
+ Overall, only having minimal knowledge of the language and not being familiar with its capabilities proved to be quite the challenge... but I really got into a roll towards the end of it.
 A large portion of this project was trial and error...
-I'd try implementing new techniques (some attempts were based off what we learn in class and others fell short of even educated guesses) for hours, until I came to a solution.
+I'd try implementing new techniques (some attempts were based off what we learnt in class and others fell short of even an educated guess) for hours, back and forth, until I came to a solution.

  It drove me a little bonkers BUT we got there in the end and it helped get me a lot more comfortable with JS.